allegro/ralph/doc/discovery.rst

 Ralph is able to automatically scan your data center and detect what hardware is present, where it is and what software is installed on it.
-However, that ability is limited to the cases coverd by various discovery plugins -- if there is a plugin for the specific kind of hardware or software -- Ralph will use it to gather the information.
+However, that ability is limited to the cases covered by various discovery plugins -- if there is a plugin for the specific kind of hardware or software -- Ralph will use it to gather the information.
 If the hardware or software is not supported, you will have to enter the information manually, in whole or in part.